Michael Aiken: Career

-1n 1993 Aiken was appointed as the sixth chancellor of the University of Illinois at Urbana-Champaign and served until June 2001.
+1n 1993 Aiken was appointed the sixth chancellor of the University of Illinois at Urbana-Champaign and served until June 2001.
 Under his leadership, the Grainger Engineering Library was dedicated, and the university made efforts to create a research park.
 In addition, Aiken recommended that Chief Illiniwek be removed as a mascot from the university.

+Death

+Aiken died in Cody, Wyoming, on August 25, 2025, at the age of 93.